Skip to content

 2. Sign in using your regular Open OnDemand credentials.

-3. Familiarize yourself with the navigation bar:
+3. Familiarize yourself with the navigation bar at the top:

 • Projects, Downloads, Uploads, and a Repositories drop-down appear from left to right.